-Sim Chi Yin is a visual documentarian focused on projects in Asia, working in photography, film and sound.
+Sim Chi Yin is a visual documentarian and researcher focused on projects in Asia, working in photography, film and sound.
 She is particularly interested in history and memory, migration, and the intersection between global inequality and resource extraction.

-A fourth-generation overseas Chinese born and raised in Singapore, schooled in London and now based in Beijing for the past eight years, Chi Yin feels both southeast Asian and Chinese, and is curious about where cultures meet and blend or diverge.
+A fourth-generation overseas Chinese born and raised in Singapore, schooled in London and now based in Beijing for the past ten years, Chi Yin feels both southeast Asian and Chinese, and is curious about where cultures meet and blend or diverge.

-Her work has been screened at photo festivals in Arles and Perpignan, and exhibited at PhotoVille in New York, the Annenberg Space in Los Angeles, Paris Photo, Nobel Peace Center in Oslo, and at festivals in China.
-She has spoken and taught at festivals and schools in the US, Europe and Asia.
+Her photo and film work has been screened at photo festivals in Arles and Perpignan, and exhibited at PhotoVille in New York, the Annenberg Space in Los Angeles, Paris Photo, Nobel Peace Center in Oslo, and at festivals and galleries in China, Singapore, Seoul and Leipzig.

 Chi Yin is one of 18 photographers in the world represented by New York-based VII Photo Agency.
-She has done photography, video and multimedia commissions for TIME, The New York Times Magazine, National Geographic, Le Monde and The New Yorker, among other top international publications, as well as NGO clients.
-Her personal work is more long-form and presented as books, installations and projections.
+She has done photography, video and multimedia commissions for TIME, The New York Times Magazine, National Geographic, Le Monde and The New Yorker, among other top international publications.

 Chi Yin was a Magnum Foundation Human Rights and Photography fellow at New York University in 2010 and a finalist for the W. Eugene Smith Grant in Humanistic Photography in 2013.
 She was listed as one of 30 emerging photographers globally by Photo District News in 2013 PDN30 and in the Ones to Watch list by the British Journal of Photography in 2014.
 That year, she was Her World Magazine’s Young Woman Achiever of the Year.